What Does Healthy Sexuality Actually Look Like?

 Understand that you and your body are precious and should be valued and protected.

-It’s important to strengthen the relationship you have with yourself by understanding your energy and body are sacred and valuable and should be protected as such.
+It’s important to strengthen the relationship you have with yourself by understanding that your energy and body are sacred and valuable and should be protected as such.
 Taking agency over your body and energy, and understanding that not just anyone should be able to have access to them, can feel much more empowering than just treating your body and energy as if they’re free game.
 Your body works every day to repair itself and keep you alive, so think of it as a treasure, one of your most prized possessions.
 Would you allow just anyone to have access to your most prized possession?
 Probably not.
 You’d want someone who you knew you could trust with it, so treat your body the same.
 Understand that you and your body are precious and should be valued and protected.

 Being Sexy Yet Classy